-You can access many WinZip® features directly from the context menus of My Computer and Windows Explorer.
-When you right click on files or folders in My Computer or Windows Explorer, Windows displays a context (pop-up) menu containing actions that are appropriate for the selected items.
+You can access many WinZip features directly from the context menus of the Windows File Explorer.
+When you right click on files or folders in File Explorer, Windows displays a context (pop-up) menu containing actions that are appropriate for the selected items.
 WinZip can add entries to the context menu that allow you to open and create archives, add and extract files, mail archives, etc.

 Configuring the context menu

 You can configure WinZip's context menu enhancements using the Explorer tab of the WinZip Options Window.